JonasUJ/console/README.md

 # console
-A tool thats shitty, but i'll still make it.
+A tool thats shitty, but i'll still create it.